 - Elafonisi Resort by Kalomirakis Family – located right at the beach’s entrance, this hotel is a perfect option to have an early start and leave before the tours start to arrive.

 BEST HOTELS IN CHANIA

-- Domes Noruz Chania – another seaside hotel with modern bright rooms featuring private pools.
+- Domes Noruz Chania – another seaside hotel with modern, bright rooms featuring private pools.
 It’s the best option for couples since it’s adults-only and is also part of the Autograph Collection.

-- Porto Antico – a historic hotel built in 1659 and is located in the colorful Venetian Harbor of Chania.
+- Porto Antico – a historic hotel built in 1659 located in the colorful Venetian Harbor of Chania.
 In this hotel, your rooms can come with views of the Old Town, the port, and the Pharos lighthouse.

-- Belmondo Hotel – also in the Venetian Harbor right where many restaurants and taverns are located and with stunning views of Chania’s Old Town.
+- Belmondo Hotel – also in the Venetian Harbor, right where many restaurants and taverns are located and with stunning views of Chania’s Old Town.

 - Casa Delfino Hotel & Spa – placed in the heart of Chania’s picturesque old town, this authentic 17th-century Venetian mansion has a rooftop terrace overlooking the town and the Venetian Harbor.